 2. "None of the passages that mention the cup in the New Testament refers to the container, but the contents."
 He then quotes from Matt., Mark, Luke and from Paul's account.
 Indeed the contrary is true-the Greek for "cup" in all references here is "poterion" and means a "drinking vessel."
 Vastly more is included in the passages than the container, but to say the container is not referred to is untenable.
 A child would not accept that.
 3. "Then in 1 Cor.
 11, Paul relates to them what the Lord's Supper is, and why they were to partake of it.
 However, we note that Paul said the cup could be supped.
 Was that the container or the contents?
 He said they could drink it-and even says "drink this cup!"
 What more do you want?"
 It is true that a volume of liquid can be called "a cup"-but only if in a cup-remember that.
 Fruit of the vine in more than one cup on the Lord's table can not by rules of scripture, logic or common sense be called "one cup," "the cup," "a cup," "the cup of the Lord."
 How do we drink the cup?
 By drinking the contents.
 My brethren who say the cup is the "contents" will not answer when you say-the contents of what?
-They really do not believe what they say-the contents of a cup has to be in a cup-no way around it.
+They really do not believe what they say the contents of the cup has to be incompared. what they say-the contents of a cup has to be in a what they say-the contents of a cup-has to be in a cup-no way around it.
 Yes, the radiator boils by the water in the radiator boiling-but you never saw a radiator boil without a radiator.
 My mother's kettle on a wood burning stove used to boil, but you never saw a kettle boil without the kettle.
-I have said that to say this-just as the radiator can not boil without the radiator (container), the kettle cannot boil without the without the cup (container).
+I have said that to say this-just as the radiator can not boil without the radiator (container), the kettle cannot boil without the kettle (container), the kettle cannot boll without the kettle (container), you don't drink the cup of the Lord without the cup (container).
 You don't sup the cup without the cup either.
 Remember what Christ said about the cup-He said, "This cup is the New Testament in my blood."
 Now, if the cup is the blood or fruit of the vine, why does Christ say the cup is the New Testament?
-Yes, Christ said the bread was His body, the fruit of the vine His blood, and the New Testament the cup, and that is the container-has to be, and not the contents because that is the blood.
+Yes, Christ said the bread was His body, the ruit of the vine His blood and the New Testament the fruit of the vine His blood, and the New Testament the cup, and that is the container-has to be, and not the contents because that is the blood.
 In answer to our brother's question, "What more do you want?"
 Much more we want, Sir; indeed much more is needed than you give us here.